bmj2728/utils/README.md

 ## Documentation 📚

-For complete documentation of all available functions and their usage, please refer to the [Go Reference Documentation](https://pkg.go.dev/github.com/bmj2728/utils) (available shortly after v0.1.0 release).
+For complete documentation of all available functions and their usage, please refer to the [Go Reference Documentation](https://pkg.go.dev/github.com/bmj2728/utils).

 ## Roadmap 🗺️